Nattahphon/proj_new/README.md

 To Create and Use a .env File
 Create a .env File
 At the root of your project directory, create a .env file

+Warnning !!! this agent can work with ".xls", ".xlsx", ".csv" *only*.